mochawoof/latte/README.md

 # latte
-A fast and robust local file server written in pure Java.
+An easy, drop-in local server solution for any platform.

 Releases include executable JARs.